Modern SEO involves meeting users at the point of their needs.

 The competition is increasingly using specialized keyword research tools.
 And, the keywords you once thought were hidden have now been made available to everyone.

 Google wants everybody to have access to that research.
-That’s why the Google AdWords Keyword Planner tool is 100% free.
+That’s why Google Keyword Planner is 100% free.

 Quora Keywords Research

 There are lots of Q&A sites, but Quora is the most popular.
-In fact, it’s the 140th biggest site, by visitor volume, in the world overall.
+In fact, as of June of 2019, it’s the 80th biggest site, by visitor volume, in the world overall.

 No matter what topic you plan to cover, you’ll find relevant questions and the corresponding answers from thought leaders in that field.